+You ought to have the necessary gorilla trekking gears and equipment to get fully set for your gorilla trip.
 Gorilla trekking is without doubt the most famous exhilarating and thrilling tourist activity in Africa and world over.
-Gorilla trekking is truly one of the most sought after African safari experiences in every sense of the phrase.
-But this experience can as well turn out to be a night mare if not well planned, ranging from parking the right equipment and gear to the actual trekking encounter.
+But this experience can as well turn out to be a night mare if not well planned, ranging from parking the right equipment and gear to the actual gorilla trekking encounter.

 Gorilla trekking permit